Your Guide to Parc Monceau Paris

 - Look for fares using sites like Skyscanner or Expedia.com.

-- For France (Paris) coming from the West Coast, I typically fly Air France or United.
+- For France (Paris), coming from the West Coast, I typically fly Air France or United.
 From the East Coast, I typically fly Air France or Delta.

-- If you travel frequently, consider investing in a Priority Pass for airport lounge access.
+- If you travel frequently, consider investing in a Priority Pass for access to airport lounges.
 Not only will you have a spot to relax before your flight and charge your devices, but you can eat and drink for free (without paying crazy airport prices!)

 - Accommodation